kushg18/football-match-winner-prediction/README.md

 ### About ###
 -----------------------------
-This project is about learning and implementing machine learning models to predict the outcome of football match and identify the winning team.
-We have extracted and built our own features that calculates and provides the stats of the winning team.
+This project is about learning and implementing ***machine learning*** models to predict the outcome of football match and identify the winning team.
+We have extracted and built our ***own features*** that calculates and provides the stats per match.
 Features are the main essense of our project that highly impacts are end results.

 ### Technology Stack ###
 -----------------------------